-- It is mandatory to type your solutions in LATEX.
-Email your solution in pdf by midnight of the due date to yihong.wu@yale.edu with subject line Homework XX: your name. - Justify your work rigorously.
+- It is mandatory to type your solutions in LaTeX; you may use the source file for this PDF posted on the course website.
+(If you need help with this, let me know.) - Email your solution in pdf by midnight of the due date to yihong.wu@yale.edu with subject line Homework XX: your name. - Justify your work rigorously.
 As long as you are able to prove the result or a stronger version, there is no need to follow the hints. - 1.
 (Spiked Wigner model) Consider the following rank-one perturbation to a Gaussian random matrix: